google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 from comparing the variant image and the reference image.

 `<variant>.txt` contains the log of the variant run.
-On Android, it is a dump of the android logcat, and can contain precious information, such as details on a driver crash.
+On Android, it is a dump of the Android logcat, and can contain useful information, such as details on a driver crash.

 `<variant>.png` is the image produced by this variant.
 This file is present only